 CROSSwalk to work 2016

-In the summer of 2015 we connected 15 young people, ages 16-19, to full and part-time jobs for 8-10 weeks.
-For 2016 we plan to continue to build on that model and hope to offer even more jobs.
+In the summer of 2016, we are connecting 10 young people, ages 16-19, to full and part-time jobs for 8-10 weeks.
 View our CROSSwalk to Work summary here.

 Once again, we are partnering with Youth Guidance, a program supported by Episcopal Charities and Community Services, among others, to identify “job ready” 16-19 year olds looking for summer work.
 These young people are part of Youth Guidance’s Youth Workforce Development program, and they are eager to learn and gain work experience.
 The jobs are appropriate for interns or lower-skilled, entry-level people.
 Youth Guidance will provide support for the youth during the summer.
 Since many are new to the workplace, the youth will also need some on-site supervision and direction.